pasbolas/WebDev_Y2_Sem1_labs/readme.md

-# WebD — Weekly Labs (Operating Systems course)
+# WebD — Weekly Labs (Web Development course)

-This repository contains weekly PHP/HTML labs for the OS course (Weeks 2–9).
+This repository contains weekly PHP/HTML labs for the Web Dev course (Weeks 2–9).
 Each week lives in its own folder and contains exercises demonstrating basic PHP, file I/O, arrays, forms, and simple CRUD with MySQL (Week 8).

 ## Quick start